apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**HSBC net profit more than doubles in the first half, announces $2 billion share buyback**
+**Massive fire burning in California and Nevada is spawning dangerous ‘fire whirls’**

-You can read more about it [here](https://www.cnbc.com/2023/08/01/hsbc-sees-89percent-yoy-rise-in-q2-pre-tax-profit-beating-analysts-expectations.html).
+You can read more about it [here](https://www.cnn.com/2023/08/01/us/york-fire-california-nevada-fire-whirls/index.html).

 ## Requirements
 - Python 3.8